CKMurison/CV/README.md

 Here's an example

+#### Team Work
+Having worked in a wide range of jobs in varied industries, I've had the chance to work with all sorts of people.
+In doing so I've learned how to effectivley communicate and work together as part of a team to get the job done, no matter the circumstance.
+I enjoy working with others and find that the work becomes easier and better when working in a team, especially when that team all has a clear goal and are dedicated to reaching it.

 #### Communication
 I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
 I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
 In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
 My communication skills have also often come in handy while training to be a developer.
 For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
 I received feedback that the session was well run and helped them understand this potentially confusing topic.